stormpath/Turnstile/README.md

 The easiest way to use Turnstile is with one of its prebuilt integrations with Swift web frameworks.
 Here are the frameworks and their statuses:

 * [Vapor](https://github.com/vapor/vapor) - Turnstile is integrated directly into Vapor.
-* [Perfect](https://github.com/PerfectlySoft/Perfect) - The [Turnstile-Perfect](https://github.com/stormpath/Turnstile-Perfect) integration is currently in development.
+* [Perfect](https://github.com/PerfectlySoft/Perfect) - The [Turnstile-Perfect](https://github.com/stormpath/Turnstile-Perfect) integration allows you to use Turnstile with Perfect.
 * [Kitura](https://github.com/IBM-Swift/Kitura) - A Kitura integration is planned.

 # Using Turnstile